Explainer-How black boxes of crashed Chinese jet will be handled

 Interim reports into a crash are published after a month but are often sparse.
 Deeper investigations take a year or more to complete.

-Experts say air accidents are usually caused by a cocktail of factors.
+Experts say air accidents usually result from a combination of factors.

-(Reporting by Tim Hepher in Paris and Jamie Freed in Sydney; additional reporting by Martin Quin Pollard in Wuzhou and Stella Qiu in Beijing; Editing by Robert Birsel, Bernard Orr)
+(Reporting by Tim Hepher in Paris and Jamie Freed in Sydney; additional reporting by Martin Quin Pollard in Wuzhou and Stella Qiu in Beijing; Editing by Robert Birsel, Bernard Orr, Simon Cameron-Moore)

 By Tim Hepher and Jamie Freed